 Buyers will receive a “Good Faith Estimate” of closing costs around the time the loan application is submitted to the lender.
 The closing costs specified in the GFE are estimated based on Superior Mortgage Services, Inc.’s experience with mortgage loans, but costs usually change by small amounts between the GFE and closing.
 We will be glad to review the “Good Faith Estimate,” answering questions and highlighting costs that sometimes vary a little bit at the closing table.

-Below you'll find a fairly general list of closing costs.
-We will always provide a specific list of your closing costs when we deliver your Good Faith Estimate.
+Below you’ll find a general list of costs for buying a home.
+We will always provide you with a specific list of your closing costs when we provide your Good Faith Estimate.